Laci1953/Cowgol_on_CP_M/README.md

 # Cowgol_on_CP_M
 Cowgol development environment hosted on Z80 computers running CP/M

-Cowgol is a programming language for very small systems, including Z80 ( see https://github.com/davidgiven/cowgol ).
+Cowgol is a programming language for very small systems, including Z80 computers ( see https://github.com/davidgiven/cowgol ).

 Here you will find a complete Cowgol development environment, hosted on CP/M, for Z80 computers.